katie03/katie03/README.md

 - 👋 Hi!
 I'm @katie03, a sophomore at Columbia University majoring in computer science.
 - 🤔 I'm interested in the fields of ML/AI, data science, & human-computer interaction.
-- 🌱 I am currently a data science intern at AnChain.AI & software engineer at Columbia Daily Spectator.
+- 🌱 I am currently a software engineer at Spectator Publishing Company and a data science intern at AnChain.AI.
 - 👀 I'm looking for summer 2023 SWE internships.
 - 📫 How to reach me: kc3342@columbia.edu
 ###